jquevremont/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2022.md

 To foster cooperation and efficiency within OpenHW Group, CVA6 will use and contribute to **core-v-verif**.
 Spike will be used as a reference ISS and Imperas OVPSim is considered too.

 Gateways between OpenHW core-v-verif repositories and Thales internal environment (GitLab, CI...) will be set up.

+Early 2023, the verification has been split into several steps:
+- **Step 1**: Verify the features available to the programmer (RISC-V instructions, CSRs...) of CV32A60X, a "small" configuration of CVA6.
+- **Step 2**: Verify the CV32A60X microarchitecture, i.e. the non-ISA performance features (e.g. branch prediction, caches...)
+- **Step 3**: Verify a CV64A6 "large" configuration.

 ## Future enhancements (off project):